dtransposed/Lagrange/_drafts/2018-12-31-Best-of-GANs-2018 (Part 2 out of 2).md

 An intelligent system can be abstracted as an interplay of three systems : perception, cognition and intelligence.
 In case of G.E.A.R, the __perception__ is handled by the Intel RealSense camera.
 In every timestep, we simulate the input from the sensor by providing the robot with two pieces of information: an RGB frame as well as depth map.
 Now __cognition__ comes into play.
 The RBG input is transformed into semantic segmentation maps which assign a class to every object in the image.
 This way robot knows what is a semantic meaning of each pixel of the RBG frame.
 Then the depth and semantic segmentation maps are fused together and analyzed by the set of neural networks - the brain of the robot.
 Finally, the brain outputs an decision about robot's __action__.

-## Software and Algorithms

-### Semantic Segmentation

-The robot itself does not know which object should be collected and which should be avoided.
-This information is obtained from Semantic Segmentation network, which maps the RBG image to a semantic segmentation maps.
-For the purpose of the project, we have created a dataset of 3007 pairs of images -RBG frames (input) and matching RGB images, where pixel colors correspond to the class of the object (ground truth obtained from from Unity 3D custom shader).
-We have used [Semantic Segmentation Suite](https://github.com/GeorgeSeif/Semantic-Segmentation-Suite) to quickly train the [SegNet](https://arxiv.org/pdf/1511.00561.pdf)(Badrinarayan et al., 2015) model using our data.
-Even though SegNet is far from state of the art, given it's simple structure (easy to debug and modify), relatively uncomplicated domain of the problem (artificial images, simple lightning conditions, repeatable environment) and additional requirements (as little overhead as possible), turned out to be a good choice.

-### Algorithms for Agent's Brain

-As mentioned before, the central part of robot's cognition is the brain.
-This is the part responsible for the agent's decision: given the current state of the world and my policy, which action should I take?
-To answer this questions, we have decided to employ several approaches:

-__Proximal Policy Optimization__ -

-__Behavioral Cloning__
+### Punishments and Rewards

 According to the Reinforcement Learning paradigm, the robot should be able to learn the proper policy through interaction with the environment and collection of feedback signals.
 For our agent, those signals span from -1 to 0 (punishments) and from 1 to 0 (rewards).

 The proper assignment of punishment and rewards and defining the values is challenging.
 During the project we have learned two important lessons.
 Those may not be applicable for any RL project, but should be kept in mind for engineers who struggle with the similar challange as ours:

-__First, Guide the agent towards the goal first and
+__First, Guide the agent towards the goal first and__

-__Curriculum learning is great when the Idea is to train with the more easier classes or task initially, and when the model has started to learn those tasks, we can gradually insert more and more complexity into the training data.
+__Curriculum learning is great when the Idea is to train with the more easier classes or task initially, and when the model has started to learn those tasks, we can gradually insert more and more complexity into the training data.__

 In the end, we have finished the training with following set of rewards and punishments enforced on the agent: